MadibaGroup/2024-zkFBA/K Drafts/Full_Noir_Rust_Comparison.md

 ### Why that's expected to flip at larger N

-`NOIR_SCALING_ANALYSIS.md` already worked out the mechanism for an earlier, smaller version of both circuits, and the same mechanism still applies here because neither implementation has changed its core algorithm, only its constraint count grew.
+We already worked out the mechanism for an earlier, smaller version of both circuits, and the same mechanism still applies here because neither implementation has changed its core algorithm, only its constraint count grew.
 Three things point the same direction: